-Variscite cabochons from Palazuelos (Zamora), available in four formats: from the small 13×10×5 mm to the large 21×11×6 mm.
+Variscite cabochons from Palazuelos (Zamora) available in four sizes: from the small 13×10×5 mm to the largest 21×11×6 mm.
 Apple green with natural white and yellowish veins.
 Hand-cut in our lapidary workshop.

 | Mineral |